© 2021 Wayne Health. All rights reserved.

-At Wayne Health, we provide the most advanced treatment for heart disease and its risk factors.
-Our doctors are known worldwide for their involvement in innovative cardiovascular research and leading-edge treatment options.
-Our physicians frequently share their expertise regarding the diagnosis and treatment of heart disease through published research papers and articles.
+At Wayne Health, we provide the most advanced treatment for heart disease, heart defects and cardiovascular risk factors.
+Wayne Health cardiologists are heart specialists known worldwide for their involvement in innovative cardiovascular research and leading-edge treatment options.
+Our heart specialists frequently share their cardiovascular expertise regarding the diagnosis and treatment of heart disease through published research papers and articles.

 Patient care is our top priority.
-Wayne Health doctors are dedicated to providing treatment that is comprehensive, efficient and customized to meet the unique needs of each patient.
+Wayne Health cardiovascular physicians and cardiologists are dedicated to providing treatment that is comprehensive, efficient and customized to meet the unique needs of each patient.

 We understand that time is of the essence when it comes to caring for heart conditions.
 Shortly after your visit with a Wayne Health cardiovascular specialist, our physicians will communicate their findings with your primary doctor quickly and comprehensively.
 That means you can begin your treatment plan sooner and start getting healthier.

 Wayne Health offers immediate availability for patients seeking cardiovascular treatment (within 24 hours).
-To make an appointment to discuss your cardiovascular care, contact us at 877-Wayne-HC.
+To make an appointment with a Wayne Health physician to discuss your cardiovascular care, contact us at 877-Wayne-HC.

 Wayne Health cardiovascular experts treat and manage a wide range of heart conditions including:

-Wayne Health team members are also trained to manage risk factors such as hypertension, high cholesterol, obesity, smoking and family history, all of which contribute to an increased risk of heart disease.
-In addition, Wayne Health doctors understand how to properly treat and protect the hearts of our patients with cancer or diabetes.
+Wayne Health cardiovascular team members are also trained to manage risk factors such as hypertension, high cholesterol, obesity, smoking and family history, all of which contribute to an increased risk of heart disease.
+In addition, Wayne Health cardiovascular doctors and specialists understand how to properly treat and protect the hearts of our patients with comorbidities such as cancer or diabetes.

 Different heart conditions present different types of symptoms.
 In general, symptoms may include: